Hire a Restraining Order Attorney

 You can also seek protection on behalf of a minor child if you fear for their safety as well.

 If you are looking for how to file a restraining order or injunction, you need an experienced attorney on your side.
-To speak privately to experienced Fort Lauderdale and West Palm Beach Restraining Order Lawyer Matt Shafran, call 561-931-6687 for a free case evaluation.
+To speak privately to experienced lawyers near me for a restraining order at 561-931-6687 for a free case evaluation.

 “My daughter needed to place a restraining order to her boyfriend.
 Matt was very patient, explain details and listen patiently to her story.
 Excellent and Professional.” – anonymous

-How To File A Restraining Order In Palm Beach County Or Broward County
+How To File A Restraining Order In Orange, Palm Beach County, or Broward County

 “I have to commend Matthew for the care and amazing service he provided me at a time that was needed most…” – anonymous